[unav_all] Postdoctoral Fellowship in Ambient Noise Seismology,

 John.Townend at vuw.ac.nz

 Applications are invited for the position of Postdoctoral Fellow, Institute of Geophysics, Victoria University of Wellington.
-This is a fixed-term position of up to three years funded by a grant from the Marsden Fund commencing on 1 April 2008.
+This is a fixed-term position of up to 18 months commencing on 15 January 2010 (or as soon as possible thereafter) and funded by a grant from the Marsden Fund.

-Seismic noise recorded by broadband seismograph networks provides a means of imaging the crust and upper mantle.
-The objectives of this study are to determine seismic wave speeds throughout New Zealand using permanent and temporary deployment data; quantify spatiotemporal variations in the seismic noise field in conjunction with oceanic wave state data; and obtain anisotropic shear wave speed models of the New Zealand plate boundary.
+The objectives of this study are to determine seismic wave speeds throughout New Zealand using cross-correlated seismic noise; quantify spatiotemporal variations in the seismic noise field in conjunction with oceanic wave state data; and obtain anisotropic shear wave speed models of the New Zealand plate boundary.
+The postdoctoral fellow will be responsible primarily for work on the second of these objectives, and work closely with colleagues at VUW and GNS Science.

-For more information contact Dr John Townend, School of Geography, Environment, and Earth Sciences, Victoria University of Wellington, PO Box 600, Wellington, New Zealand, john.townend at vuw.ac.nz, or visit http://vacancies.vuw.ac.nz/ (reference number A533-07A).
+For more information contact Dr John Townend, School of Geography, Environment, and Earth Sciences, Victoria University of Wellington, PO Box 600, Wellington, New Zealand, john.townend at vuw.ac.nz<mailto:john.townend at vuw.ac.nz>, or visit http://vacancies.vuw.ac.nz/ (reference number A273-09).

 More information about the unav_all